takemaru/dnet/README.md

 Fix dnet.core.Network.__init__() to handle multiple load profiles.
-Fix dnet.core.Network.calc_current() to choose a load profile by adding an argument, and modify dnet.core.Network.calc_loss() to call calc_current multiple times by changing the argument.
+Fix dnet.core.Network.calc_current() to choose a load profile by adding an argument, and modify dnet.core.Network.calc_loss() to call calc_current() multiple times by changing the argument.

 Limitations
 ---------------------------------------------------------------------

-- DNET assumes that controllable components are just switches in a distribution network while other components like capacitors are ignored.
+- DNET assumes that controllable components are just switches in a distribution network while other components like capacitors are ignored; we consider distribution network analysis as a combinatorial problem, in which the variable is open/closed status of the switches.

+- In DNET, section loads are given as constant current.
+Line current is calculated by sweeping backward to sum up downstream section loads.
+This is because our loss minimization method depends on this backward sweeping; see Section 3.1 in [theory.pdf] in detail.
+  However, if you are interested in only the configuration search, line current can be calculated in the ordinary way with section loads of constant *power*; fix dnet.core.Network.calc_current() and satisfies_electric_constraints() in `script/dnet-enumerator`.

-- Section loads are given as constant current and must be non-negative.
+- DNET assumes that all section loads are non-negative.
 This can be an issue if introducing distributed generators; see Sections 4.1 and 8 in [theory.pdf] for more detail.

-- In the loss minimization, switches between a substation and a junction are assumed to be closed; see Section 4.1 in [theory.pdf] for more detail.
+- In the loss minimization, switches between a substation and a junction are assumed to be closed.
+This is because such junctions (i.e., red circles in the figure) must be energized in any configurations in our loss minimization method; see Section 4.1 in [theory.pdf] for more detail.

 References
 ---------------------------------------------------------------------